limikael/ideas/MakeAtTheOnion.md

 ___The minimal viable makerspace, so to speak, would be comprised of___

-- Sound proof room.
-Built in sections so it can be expanded, disassembeled and moved, if the makerspace grows too big and needs to move.
 - 3D printer.
-I would like to buy a [Prusa I3 Mk3](https://www.prusa3d.com/original-prusa-i3-mk3/) preassembeled. $999
+A [Prusa I3 Mk3](https://www.prusa3d.com/original-prusa-i3-mk3/) has been ordered and is estimated to be shipped on June 18th.
+I guess it will arrive around 1st of July.
 - Power drill with stand.
 I want to be able to drill holes at exact positions.
 - A saw.
-Maybe a powersaw.
 - Soldering iron
 - A tool board on a wall, with the following tools:
   - Screwdrivers